 6. Heat olive oil in heavy frying pan, then add onions, reduce heat to medium-low and start to brown onions, stirring every few minutes.

-7. Continue to cook onions, stirring often, until they are deeply browned and caramelized, about 20-25 minutes.
+7. Continue to cook onions, stirring often, until they are deeply browned and caramelized, about 40 minutes total time.
 Don't rush this step; the onions can be bitter if they're cooked at too high of heat.

 8. When onions are browned, remove half the onions to drain on a paper towel to crisp.